the key to a saving faith

 –St. Ignatius of Loyola

 Now, from being deceived, we aren’t seeking Our Savior to help us grow in faith from some faith into a true saving faith of true sorrow for all of our sins, since we live presuming we are saved, when we are dying.
-But if we want Eternal Life, we need to seek God’s mercy–His transforming grace and in a big way–to give us a truly contrite heart.
+But if we want Eternal Life, we need to change and seek God’s mercy–His transforming grace and in a big way–to give us a truly contrite heart.